Top 50+ Scrum Master Interview Questions and Answers for 2025

 52. Differentiate between MVP and MMR

 Minimum Viable Product (MVP) is a Lean Startup concept emphasizing the value of learning while developing a product.
 It allows the idea to be tested and understood by exposing target consumers and users to the initial version.
 To do so, one must first collect all relevant data and then learn from it.
-The MVP concept is to create a product, give it to consumers, and then watch how the product gets used, perceived, and understood.
-It will also provide a clear understanding of your clients' or users' needs.
+The MVP concept is to create a product, give it to consumers, and then watch how it gets used, perceived, and understood.
+It will also clearly understand your clients' or users' needs.

-Successful products get gradually introduced into the market, with each "significant" deployment referred to as a release.
-An MMR (Minimum Marketable Release) is a product release with the fewest features possible that address your customers' current new needs.
-MMRs are used to reduce the time it takes to market between releases by condensing each release's coherent feature set to the smallest increment that provides new value to customers.
+Successful products are gradually introduced into the market, with each "significant" deployment referred to as a release.
+An MMR (Minimum Marketable Release) is a product release with the fewest features possible that address your customers' current needs.
+MMRs reduce the time it takes to market between releases by condensing each release's coherent feature set to the smallest increment that provides new value to customers.

 53. Name some other Agile frameworks.

-There are other frameworks in addition to Scrum, such as Kanban, Test Driven Development, and Feature-Driven Development.
+There are other frameworks besides Scrum, such as Kanban, Test Driven Development, and Feature-Driven Development.
 Mention frameworks you have followed and provide scenarios.

 54. When should you use Waterfall over Scrum?